Michelle Obama Partners With DJ D-Nice For Instagram ‘Couch Party’ Voter Registration Drive

 D-Nice shared the details about the upcoming event via his Instagram page on Tuesday afternoon.
 He said that the event will be held Wednesday evening beginning at 6:30 p.m.
 Eastern and fans are already showing their excitement.

 The DJ said that he’s partnering with Obama’s When We All Vote organization to entertain followers during the live Instagram event.
-As he is playing a set, volunteers will be texting eligible voters and helping them register to vote in the upcoming election.
+As he is playing a set, volunteers will be texting eligible voters and helping them register to vote in the upcoming elections.

 This new event comes just days after D-Nice generated buzz for an hours-long set that brought in around 100,000 viewers over the course of the virtual party.
 Obama herself popped in for a bit, as CNN shared.
 When the DJ noticed Obama’s presence, he was blown away and couldn’t hide his excitement.

-Given D-Nice’s reaction to Obama’s presence, and the popularity of the event itself, it makes a lot of sense for the two to team up for a voter registration event.
+Given D-Nice’s reaction to Obama’s appearance, and the popularity of the event itself, it makes a lot of sense for the two to team up for a voter registration event.

 View this post on Instagram